“The best color in the whole world is the one that looks good on you.”

 Pink to red Gemstones

 Pink, the color of femininity, has the capacity to raise spirits, granting passion and vitality to the wearer.
 The shades of passion become ever more intense when pink, with its delicate pastel tones, becomes red, the first color in the rainbow.
 Traditionally associated with love and the heart, red encloses within itself the essence of life: the heart, blood and fire.
 It is no coincidence that it is loved by strong, proud and fierce individuals.
 Many gemstones present these chromatic hues; from lavender tones of the Rose de France Amethyst, particularly popular during the Victorian era, to Rose Quartz, with its popular opacity.
-If color plays an important role in precious gemstones, it is entirely defining for a number of varieties, such as Kunzite, also known as the Iris of California, which displays delicious colors that range from pastel pink to rich orchids, thanks to the presence of manganese.
-The intensity of the color in the sparkling and extremely transparent crystals have made this precious stone a must-have for every gem collector, factors that also determined the success of the other gemstone discovered by gemologist Georg Frederick Kunz - Morganite, a peach variety of Beryl.
+If color plays an important role in precious gemstones, it is entirely defining for a number of varieties, such as Kunzite, also known as the Iris of California, which displays vivacious colors that range from pastel pink to rich orchids, thanks to the presence of manganese.
+The intensity of the color in the sparkling and extremely transparent crystals have made this precious stone a must-have for every gem collector, factors that also determined the success of the other gemstone discovered by gemologist Georg Frederick Kunz - Morganite, a peach colored gemstone variety of Beryl.
 Moving towards the reds, Ruby is surely the authoritative representative of this color, both for its fame and because only a few shades of red in Corundum are legitimately called ‘Ruby’.
 Other shades are referred to using Sapphire names.
 Rubellite, with a color similar to Ruby, is a variety of Red Tourmaline, with strong crystal pleomorphism, while Pink Tourmaline encompasses lighter and less intense shades of color.

 Noble Red Spinel